MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 If we combine the column predecessors of the first two columns, we'll get 16 different predecessors (finding them is left as an exercise for the reader).

-Repeating the step with the column predecessors of the last column, we get the following predecessors:
+Repeating the step with the column predecessors of the last column, we get the following four predecessors:

 ```
 [1,8,4,2], [2,4,8,1], [4,2,1,8], [8,1,2,4]